All students study effectively but why does it happen some students get better grades while some fail the test?

-#5.
-Bad study habit: Reading textbooks flawlessly and getting nothing
+5. Reading textbooks flawlessly and getting nothing

 We all read textbooks but how much information do you grab successfully by just reading?
 I’ve seen many students who finish one chapter by reading but don’t get anything.

 No!
 They don’t read for the sake of reading.
-But, because of studying and reading in the wrong way it happens.
+But, because of studying and reading the wrong way it happens.
 They start reading the topic or chapter flawlessly in order to finish it.